gridbugs/gridbugs.org/_posts/2019-02-10-wave-function-collapse.md

 <tr><td> 1, 2, 3, 4 </td><td> 1, 2, 3, 4 </td><td> 1, 2, 3, 4 </td></tr>
 </table>

 But we're not done yet.
-What can we say about the middle cell?
+For example, what can we say about the middle cell?

 <table style="width:50%; text-align:center; font-weight:bold;">
 <tr><td> 1 </td><td> 2, 3 </td><td> 1, 2, 3, 4 </td></tr>